hyperledger-archives/grid-rfcs/text/0000-sawtooth-governance.md

 [rust-gov]: https://github.com/rust-lang/rfcs/blob/master/text/1068-rust-governance.md

-The contributor statuses proposed in this RFC are loosely based on ideas from the [Hyperledger Fabric Contributor Guide](https://hyperledger-fabric.readthedocs.io/en/release-1.0/CONTRIBUTING.html) and preexisting community norms within the Sawtooth project.
+The contributor statuses proposed in this RFC are the same as used by Hyperledger Sawtooth's governance model.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- Who should be on the initial root team roster?
+None.